beele/JambiLight/README.md

 - Select the KODI screen capture method in the advanced tab.
 - XBMC is also supported.
 (KODI is the newer version of XBMC)

+DirectShow:
+- JambiLight uses JavaCV (Java implementation of OpenCV) to allow for DirectShow device input.
+- On Windows machines any DirectShow device can be used as input for JambiLight.
+- This mode can still be buggy at times, so use with caution.
+- This mode does not work on any other OSes (for the time being).

 RXTX:
 - RXTX is now deprecated, and will no longer be maintained!
 - Please use the JSSC serial communication implementation!
 Using the RXTX way can be tricky to get working correctly!